hearthandsinc/analytics-swift-singular/README.md

 # Segment-Singular Plugin for Swift

-Translated to swift from https://github.com/singular-labs/segment-singular-ios But allowing to use Swift Package manager
+Translated to swift from https://github.com/singular-labs/segment-singular-ios

+And allowing to use Swift Package manager.